DilshanPGN/cal-fund-analyzer/README.md

 ### Interactive Configuration
 - **Fund Selection**: Choose from a dynamically generated list of available funds
 - **Custom Date Ranges**: Specify any start and end date within the API's data range
-- **Default Values**: Sensible defaults are provided for quick execution
+- **Default Values**: Sensible defaults are provided for quick execution (2013-01-01 to current date - 1)
 - **Input Validation**: Comprehensive validation for all user inputs

+### Interactive Graph Features
+- **Zoom and Pan**: Use mouse wheel to zoom in/out and drag to pan around the graph
+- **Large Dataset Handling**: Automatic filtering suggestions when datasets exceed 100 data points
+- **Date Range Filtering**: Interactive filtering to focus on specific time periods
+- **High-Resolution Export**: 300 DPI PNG export for presentations and reports
+- **Real-time Display**: Graphs display immediately with interactive controls

 ## 🔗 API Information